Unlike taking the wrong pain killers for your headache, taking the wrong medication for your eye problems can cost you your eyesight.

 General Eye Examination

-Optometrist or Ophthalmologist are both licensed to conduct eye tests.
+Optometrists or Ophthalmologists are both licensed to conduct eye tests.
 Although it is not known by many, infants and adults who are more than 40 years old should undergo comprehensive eye examinations.
 This helps in early detection of eye-related conditions which would go unnoticed.

 Also, since some age-related conditions and diseased can affect the retina, it is good to have regular eye check-ups.
 A retina specialist can do screening and testing of your retina and also treat the retinal diseases.